-The data input keyboard (operating panel) serves for the input of machine data, positioning data, etc. The CNC Pilot has an alphanumeric keyboard for easy input of tool descriptions, program descriptions or comments in an NC program.
+The data input keyboard (operating panel) serves for the input of machine data, positioning data, etc. The MANUALplus does not need an alphanumeric keyboard.
+Tool descriptions, program descriptions or comments in an NC program are entered with an on-screen alphanumeric keyboard.
 The machine operating panel contains all necessary controls for manual operation of the lathe.

-Cycle programs, ICP contours and NC programs are stored in memory in the CNC PILOT.
+Cycle programs, ICP contours and NC programs are stored in memory in the MANUAL plus .